A-Helberg/adlet/docs/hosting_your_own_adlet_instance.md

 ember build --environment production
 ```

-This will create a folder names dist, that contains all the production ready assets you will need for your own instance of adlet
+This will create a folder names dist, that contains all the production ready, and minified assets you will need for your own instance of adlet

 ## Uploading the static files

 You can now upload all the files in the dist directory to your static files bucket.

-If you now visit your static contents bucket's web url, you will have your very own instance of Adlet!
+If you now visit your static bucket's web url, you will have your very own instance of Adlet!

 ## Custom domain

-You probably want to use your own domain name too, but the configuration is outside the scope fo this document please see [Website hosting Custom Domain walkthrough](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html)
+You probably want to use your own domain name too, but that configuration is outside the scope of this document please see [Website Hosting Custom Domain walkthrough](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) that explains how you can set this up.